41 Slopewater proportions

 For each survey in the hydrographic archive, ocean temperature and salinity observations sampled in the area just inside the Northeast Channel (bounded by 42.2-42.6° latitude north and 66-66.8° longitude west) and between 150 - 200 meters depth are extracted and a volume-weighted average temperature and salinity is calculated.
 The volume weighting is accomplished by apportioning the area within the Northeast Channel polygon among the stations occupying the region, based on inverse distance squared weighting.
 The result of this calculation is a timeseries of volume-average temperature and salinity having a temporal resolution that matches the survey frequency in the database.

 It should be noted that our method assumes that the temperature and salinity properties associated with the source watermasses are constant.
 In reality, these may vary from year to year, modified by atmospheric forcing, mixing and/or advective processes.
 Likewise, other sources are periodically introduced into the Northeast Channel, including intrusions of Gulf Stream water flowing into the Gulf of Maine and modified shelf water flowing out of the Gulf of Maine along the flank of Georges Bank.
-These sources are not explicitely considered in the 3-point mixing algorithm and may introduce errors in the proportional estimates.
-Code used to calculate slopewater proportions can be found here.
+These sources are not explicitly considered in the 3-point mixing algorithm and may introduce errors in the proportional estimates.

 Source data were formatted for inclusion in the ecodata R package using the R code found here.